luruke/human-gpu/README.md

 # 🧠 Human GPU Exercises.

-❗️ Super beta ❗️

 ![picture head](https://cdn-images-1.medium.com/max/1200/1*aMFjS2fG43qh5vH0J2QvLg.jpeg)

-A series of exercises that aims to teach the basic of the WebGL/OpenGL pipeline.
+In the process of giving a WebGL workshop I created a series of exercises that aims to teach the basic of the WebGL/OpenGL pipeline.
 The excercises are made to be printed and done in old-fashion **pen and paper**.

 You are the GPU, you need to _read_, _parse_, _compile_ and _render_ using only the power of your mind.